Updated for tax year 2025

 Advantages of an LLC:

-• Limited liability: When forming an LLC, one of the key benefits is the separation of personal and business assets.
-Your LLC is a separate legal entity, meaning in the event of lawsuits or debts, your personal assets are typically shielded from creditors.
+- Limited liability: One key benefit of forming an LLC is the separation of personal and business assets.
+Your LLC is a separate legal entity, meaning that in the event of lawsuits or debts, your personal assets are typically shielded from creditors.

-• Tax flexibility: LLC owners can choose how they want to be taxed, meaning you can be taxed like a sole proprietorship, partnership, or corporation, depending on how many members your LLC has.
+- Tax flexibility: LLC owners can choose how they want to be taxed, meaning they can be taxed as a sole proprietorship, partnership, or corporation, depending on the number of members in their LLC.
 This kind of flexibility means you can optimize your tax strategy based on your business goals and circumstances.

 Disadvantages of an LLC: